Parky5233/iSIDD/README.md

 - tkinter: https://docs.python.org/3/library/tkinter.html
 - pandas: https://pandas.pydata.org/docs/getting_started/install.html

+## Disclaimer
+In order for the visualize_attn.py code to work a line in torchvision's vision_transformer.py must be modified Line 113 in the EncoderBlock forward must be changed:
+- From this: x, _ = self.self_attention(x, x, x, need_weights=False)
+- To this: x, avg_weights = self.self_attention(x, x, x, need_weights=True)

 ## Running Python Code
 Important Notes:
 - Your copies of the datasets should be located in a 'datasets' folder